Paviljoen De Witte

-Pavilion De Witte located on the dunes in Scheveningen can rightly be called a unique wedding venue.
+Pavilion De Witte located on the dunes in Scheveningen can rightfully be called a unique wedding venue.

 History and present

-Pavilion De Witte was built in 1826 on the orders of King William I. In 1827, he gifted this temple-like villa as a birthday present to his lovely wife Queen Frederica Louise Wilhelmina.
+Pavilion De Witte was built in 1826 on the orders of King Willem I. In 1827, he gifted this temple-like villa as a birthday present to his lovely wife Queen Frederica Louise Wilhelmina.

-The Pearl of Scheveningen is a special location with a beautiful position and view over the beach of Scheveningen.
+The Pearl of Scheveningen is a special location with a stunning position and view over the beach of Scheveningen.
 It features stylish architecture with royal allure.
-With your own private terrace and 20 private parking spaces, it’s a fantastic spot for the most beautiful day of your life!
-Pavilion De Witte is also an official wedding location of the municipality of The Hague.
+With your own private terrace and 20 private parking spaces, it’s a fantastic location for the most beautiful day of your life!
+Pavilion De Witte is also an official wedding venue of the municipality of The Hague.

 The Sea Hall, adjacent to the terrace with panoramic views of the sea, is particularly suitable for atmospheric wedding ceremonies.
-On the south side, there is a Bar Hall and on the north side, a Side Hall of the same size.
-In this Side Hall, small groups can dine separately.
-A special feature of this hall is the fireplace that adds extra atmosphere to your dinner in winter.
-In summer, guests can enjoy the spacious terrace of the Pavilion, where they can take in a beautiful view of the Scheveningen boulevard and the sunset.
+On the south side, there is a Bar Room and on the north side, a Side Room of equal size.
+In this Side Room, small groups can dine separately.
+A special feature of this room is the fireplace that adds extra ambiance to your dinner in winter.
+In summer, the spacious terrace of the Pavilion can be used, where guests can enjoy a beautiful view over the Scheveningen promenade and the sunset.

 Availability

-The venue is available for a wedding from September to May, 7 days a week.
+The venue is available for weddings 7 days a week from September to May.
 In June, July, and August, the Pavilion can be rented out on weekends.

-Of course, all audiovisual means are available upon request.
-We are also happy to assist you in arranging any suitable entertainment or we can gladly advise you on decorations, transportation, and hotel accommodations.
+Of course, all audiovisual equipment is available upon request.
+We are also happy to assist you in arranging any suitable entertainment or gladly advise you on decorations, transport, and hotel accommodations.

 Accessibility